StrangeBeeCorp/docs/docs/Organization/cases/create-a-new-case.md

-# Create cases using templates
+# Create new cases using templates

 A User can create new cases using templates.